 Please note that principles 1-5 represent the attributes of the record, principles 6-8 represent the states of the record lifecycle.

-In 2014 AHIMA launched Information Governance Initiative to adopt these IG principles for healthcare - IGPHC – and conducted the first survey of the healthcare stakeholders on the state of information governance.
-As the result of the survey, AHIMA developed the IG Maturity Model that is currently piloted in healthcare and health information exchange (HIE) organizations.
+In 2014 AHIMA the launched Information Governance Initiative to adopt these IG principles for healthcare - IGPHCTM – and conducted the first survey of the healthcare stakeholders on the state of information governance.
+The eight principles are designed to complement each other.
+The principles operate in tandem to establish trust by patients, regulators, and others with whom the organization interacts.

 Figure 6 presents AHIMA framework for information governance that enables organizational policies and processes to support information lifecycle.

 Figure 6: AHIMA Information Governance Framework: Organizational Policies and Processes for Information Lifecycle